People with a strong mindset handle obstacles in a very different way than other people.

 I am very fortunate indeed.

 But all this comfort has a downside—I semi-consciously expect everything to be easy.
 I forget that many people on the planet still struggle to survive.
+I get frustrated when things don’t happen at warp speed.

 I love watching the survival show Alone because the contestants constantly talk about what a great reminder it is that—not long ago—people spent most of their days figuring out how to get food.